ausazh/Proto-Azxish/new docs/new grammar.md

-Noun inflections are suffixed onto verbs without changing the stem stress Some noun inflections add their own stress; such nouns then have 3 stressed syllables
+Noun inflections are suffixed onto verbs without changing the stem stress Some noun inflections add their own stress; such nouns then have 3 stressed syllables The noun root is mostly unchanged, except for final syllables which may assimilate (esp. glottal stop and nasals)

 Nouns inflect for Case and Number; both these both combining into a singular fused inflection Inflections differ slightly for each class